enDzioQ/PicoFreezer/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

+## Credits

+This project uses the following third-party libraries:

+- **LcdApi and I2cLcd**: LCD control libraries for HD44780 displays via I2C, authored by Tyler Peppy (T-622).
+These provide the low-level interface for LCD operations.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.